hn/seagate-blackarmor-nas/README.md

 ### Warning

 This completely removes the Seagate firmware and bootloader -- and there is no easy way of going back.
-There is a risk of bricking your device, especially if the u-boot bootloader does not start.
+There is a risk of bricking your device
+([but there may be a way to revive it](#Revive-a-bricked-device)).
 You have been warned.

 ### Prerequisites